mtaylor/activemq-6/README.md

 ### Commit Messages

-We follow the 50/72 git commit message format.
+Wsdasde follow the 50/72 git commit message format.
 An ActiveMQ6 commit message should be formatted in the following manner:

 * Add the ACTIVEMQ6 JIRA or Bugzilla reference (if one exists) followed by a brief description of the change in the first line.
 * Insert a single blank line after the first line.